Skip to Content

 a baking dish of hot crab dip made with cream cheese, mayo, sour cream, spices, white cheddar cheese and mozzarella

-• Leftover crab dip will keep for up to 3 days in an airtight container in the fridge, but we have never experienced this “leftover crab dip” thing.
+• Leftover crab dip will keep for up to 3 days in an airtight container in the fridge, but it is best fresh.

 • Unfortunately, you cannot freeze crab dip.